alissa-huskey/python-class/docs/lessons/file-io.md

 #### Part 2: Print grocery list

+1\.
 Create a second file {file}`groceries.py` also in the working directory.

+2\.
 To interact with files we start by using Pythons built-in `open()` function.
-It returns a {term}`file handler` object, which represents the connection to the file.
-It takes at least one argument, the location of the file to open.
-In this case we want a string with the filename: {file}`"groceries.txt"`.
+It returns a {term}`file handler` object, which we'll assign to a variable `fh`.
+The `open()` function takes at least one argument, the location of the file to open.
+In this case we want a string with the filename:
+{file}`"groceries.txt"`.

-The {term}`file handler` object, which we'll assign to a variable `fh`, provides methods for interacting with the file.
+3\.
+The {term}`file handler` object represents the connection to the file and provides methods for interacting with the file.
 In this case, we are interested in the `.read()` method which returns the entire contents of the file as a string.
 We'll assign the string to the variable `contents`.

+4\.
 We're done with the file now so we'll call the `.close()` method on `fh` to free up the computer resources used to manage the file.
 It is important to always close a file handler when its no longer needed to avoid bugs that may slow down your computer or interfere with the file you opened.

+5\.
 Finally, we'll print the title `"Groceries"` underlined with `=` followed by the contents of the file.

 ```{code-block} python